jcwatson11/git-deployment/README.md

 This project assumes that you already have [gitolite](http://gitolite.com/gitolite/index.html) installed, and that you are somewhat familar with how to use a server-side git hook, specifically the post-receive hook.
 If your are not familiar with gitolite, please read their documentation and work through some of their examples.
 Set up a gitolite server for yourself and push to it from your repository to see how it works.

+It is also helpful if you are familiar with [phar-composer](https://github.com/clue/phar-composer), and how phar files work in general.
+Though, this knowledge is not required.

 ## Process Overview

 This project defines a PHP executable PHAR file that is spawned by the post-receive gitolite hook.
 An example post-receive hook file is defined below.